rust-lang/rust-wiki-backup/Doc-attributes.md

         }
     }

 Also, `warn` works too.
-The complete list of lint warnings can be requested from `rustc` on the command line ... somehow, ask him.
+The complete list of lint warnings can be requested from `rustc` on the command line ... somehow.

 ## Foreign functions